 Did Jesus have a wife?

 The Web is by now awash with stories of an ancient text in which Jesus says ‘my wife’.
-The story which broke yesterday in the New York Times and some other sources, is being carried today by outlets too numerous to list.
+The story broke in late September in the New York Times and some other sources and was soon picked up by outlets too numerous to list.
 Some of the reporting is responsible, but not all.
 Consider this extract from The Daily Mail:

 “If genuine, the document casts doubt on a centuries old official representation of Magdalene as a repentant whore and overturns the Christian ideal of sexual abstinence.”

 We are of course in a context where there is so much ignorance of basic facts about Christianity that even when the media properly relay facts they get completely distorted and misunderstood in popular perception.
 This can be seen in the way derivative media put spin on the story and in the online comments below the news items.